 That being said, just because science has shown that certain people achieved certain results using some specific method, that doesn’t mean that you will get the same results.
 We are all different with our own unique physiologies, body shapes, and personalities.

 This is where the art comes into play.
-They should know how to modify exercises, nutrition and other recommendations based on your own unique characteristics.
-Making adjustments as you progress to ensure consistent results and avoiding any plateaus.
+They should know how to modify exercises, nutrition and other recommendations based on your own unique characteristics and feedback.
+Making adjustments as you progress to ensure consistent results and avoid any plateaus.

 3. Personality - This tends to be subjective, but there are some red flags to be aware of.
 In essence, your personality needs to fit your trainer’s personality.
 Can you see yourself working with this trainer and would you actually enjoy working with them?